 - Civics - $10.00

-These tests must be taken on a computer.
+These tests must be taken on a computer at an official GED testing center.
 For your convenience, BTC offers both testing services and preparation classes at several locations, including Beloit, Job Center and Monroe campus.

 STEPS TO COMPLETING YOUR GED/HSED